Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Lightning Bruiser: His Etherious Form is bigger, yes, but it is also swift and packs a wallop.

-- Little Bit Beastly: His "human" form has pointed ears and a nose just like an actual jackal.
+- Little Bit Beastly: His "human" form has pointed ears, a furry yellow tail, and a nose just like an actual jackal.

 - Mad Bomber: Aside from blowing up the Magic Council's headquarters, he destroys random buildings during his fight with Natsu, Lucy, and Wendy pretty much because he could.